syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Change the format of time editor

 In the time editor, a short time will be shown by default.
-You can change the applied format by setting the `Format` property in `DataFormTimeItem`.
+You can change the applied format by setting the [Format](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormTimeItem.html#Syncfusion_Maui_DataForm_DataFormTimeItem_Format) property in [DataFormTimeItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormTimeItem.html).

 {% tabs %}
 {% highlight C# %}